 Non-motorized boats like kayaks, canoes, sailboats, and rowboats are exempt from registration.

-Once you receive the certificate of registration from your county clerk, you will need to keep it readily available to show to law enforcement authorities if they ask for it.
+Once you receive the registration certificate from your county clerk, you must keep it readily available to show to law enforcement authorities if they ask for it.

 Does a Boat Bill of Sale Have to be Notarized in Kentucky?